12VHPWR

 The 16-pin 12VHPWR connector is a standard for connecting graphics processing units (GPUs) to computer power supplies for up to 600 W power delivery.
 It was introduced by Nvidia in 2022 to supersede the previous 6- and 8-pin power connectors for GPUs.
 The stated aim was to cater to the increasing power requirements of Nvidia GPUs.
 The connector was formally adopted as part of PCI Express 5.

 The connector was replaced by a minor revision called 12V-2x6, introduced in 2023 with PCIe CEM 5.1 and PCIe ECN 6.0, which changed the GPU- and PSU-side sockets to ensure that the sense pins only make contact if the power pins are seated properly.
 The cables and their plugs remained unchanged.
 The change is intended to prevent melting due to partial contact, but melting continued to be reported for GPUs with this new socket.
 There is a significant change in power negotiation with a new sense pin added.

-12VHPWR connectors are marked with an "H+" symbol whereas 12V-2x6 connectors are marked with an "H++" symbol.
+12VHPWR connectors are marked with an "H+" symbol, whereas 12V-2x6 connectors are marked with an "H++" symbol.

 Overview

 The connector first appeared in the Nvidia RTX 40 GPUs.
-The prior Nvidia RTX 30 series introduced a similar, proprietary connector in the "Founder's Edition" cards, which also uses an arrangement of twelve pins for power, but did not have the sense pins, except for the connector on the founders edition RTX 3090 Ti (though not present on the adapter supplied with those cards.)
+The prior Nvidia RTX 30 series introduced a similar, proprietary connector in the "Founder's Edition" cards, which also uses an arrangement of twelve pins for power, but did not have the sense pins.

 The 16-pin 12VHPWR connector, where "12V" signifies the use of 12 volts and "HPWR" stands for "high power", supports higher power delivery to GPUs, up to 600 watts, a significant increase from the 150 watts of the 8-pin connector and the 75 watts of the 6-pin connector.
 The 16-pin connector comprises twelve power pins arranged in two parallel rows, and four auxiliary sense pins that communicate the maximum allowable power draw.
 The plug housing should be colored black and made out of glass fibre-filled thermoplastic meeting the UL 94 V-0 classification for flame retardancy.
 The pins should be made out of copper alloy with tin-plated contact areas.
 The power cables shall be 16 AWG thick.